gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Not much coding was done today.
 Being a student and not having a laptop makes it hard to actually work on practical projects while on the go.
 I need to invest in a laptop.
 Anyway, I'm reading all about web scraping.
 My next project will be a web scraping project looking into a certain dataset.
 The program will scrape the website and return valuable information from it.
 I then plan on using the info to plot graphs.

 **Thoughts:** Even though I didn't do coding as much as I would have liked to today, the project ideas are what counts.

+### Day 14: July 12th, 2018

+**Today's Progress:** Been viciously busy with school so it was hard finding time to code.
+I Twitter account though to hold myself accountable for 100 Days of Code.
+I would like to think making a Twitter Bot that retweets and favorites other tweets is code but it was hardly code at all, still code none-the-less.
+I also worked on some JavaScript which resembles C++ to me.
+I'm going to work on more data viz stuff with Python tomorrow morning.

+**Thoughts:** So far so good with this challenge.
+I'mm learning so much and involving myself with such a supportive community.
+Coding's great!